Naturhistoriska/Georg/georg-backend/README.md

   pelias:
     path: http://localhost:4000/v1/
 ```
-Open the file, replace swarm:pelias:path to your local pelias intance.
-The swarm:port:offset is the offset of wildfly AS port number, by default wildfly runs at port 8080.
+Open the file, replace swarm:pelias:path to your local pelias instance.
+The swarm:port:offset is the offset of wildfly AS port number.
+By default wildfly runs at port 8080.

 #### Start API
 ```
 java -jar georg-service/target/georgApi-thorntail.jar -Sinitdata
 ```
+georg-service API starts at localhost port 8180
 ## How to use API
 Refer to [API Documention](https://georg.nrm.se/swagger-ui/index.html?url=/api/swagger.json) for available endpoints
 Currently API provides five endpoints: